 gluten free sweet potato casserole

 This delicious Gluten-Free Sweet Potato Casserole is an American favorite.
 Serve it at the holidays, or at any time for year for a crowd-pleasing side dish.
-This classic recipe is made gluten-free with dairy-free options.
+This classic recipe is made gluten-free with both egg-free and dairy-free options.

 • Total Time: 45 minutes